Are you interested in learning new vocabulary for business English?

 A mission statement is a concise explanation of the organisation’s reason for existence.
 It describes the organisation’s purpose and its overall intention.

 You need to mute yourself when you’re in an online meeting.
+Otherwise they can hear you.
 Make sure your microphone is turned off!

 No strings attached